paulbrodersen/netgraph/README.md

 ## Recent changes

+- 4.11.6 Added documentation on hyperlinks (issue #56)
 - 4.11.5 Resolved a SyntaxWarning
 - 4.11.4 Fixed a bug that occurred when using edge annotations.
 - 4.11.3 Cleaned build directory and removed several outdated files.